OHIO-ECT/ITS-2300-Lab-10/README.md

 |DHCP Pool Stop             |--Not Applicable-- |                   |
 |Gateway Address            |132.235.160.190    |                   |

-2. [Data] Draft VyOS command to configure the corresponding networks.
+2. [Data] Draft VyOS command to configure the corresponding networks for Routing, NAT, DNS, and DHCP.
 Reference a lab notebook or previous labs.

-3. Change the windows RAM setting to 8Gbps as demonstrated in the video posted on Blackboard.

-4. Create the following GNS3 project and configure the network per the IP grid.
+3. Create the following GNS3 project and configure the network per the IP grid.

 ![](Lab10-1.png)